Sevelen: Economy

 As of In 2007 2007, Sevelen had an unemployment rate of 1.34%.
 As of 2005, there were 158 people employed in the primary economic sector and about 55 businesses involved in this sector.
 1,137 people are employed in the secondary sector and there are 52 businesses in this sector.
 618 people are employed in the tertiary sector, with 113 businesses in this sector.

 As of October 2009 the average unemployment rate was 3.5%.
 There were 221 businesses in the municipality of which 53 were involved in the secondary sector of the economy while 120 were involved in the third.

 As of 2000 there were 897 residents who worked in the municipality, while 1,406 residents worked outside Sevelen and 972 people commuted into the municipality for work.

+Transport

+Sevelen is connected to Vaduz both by the Vaduz–Sevelen footbridge and by the Werdenberger-Binnenkanal bridge for motor vehicles.
+LIEmobil operates buses between Sevelen and Vaduz.

 Religion

 From the 2000 census, 1,275 or 30.0% are Roman Catholic, while 1,865 or 43.9% belonged to the Swiss Reformed Church.
 Of the rest of the population, there is 1 individual who belongs to the Christian Catholic faith, there are 73 individuals (or about 1.72% of the population) who belong to the Orthodox Church, and there are 158 individuals (or about 3.72% of the population) who belong to another Christian church.
 There is 1 individual who is Jewish, and 449 (or about 10.56% of the population) who are Islamic.
 There are 24 individuals (or about 0.56% of the population) who belong to another church (not listed on the census), 275 (or about 6.47% of the population) belong to no church, are agnostic or atheist, and 132 individuals (or about 3.10% of the population) did not answer the question.